RohanWork/empoyee-rest/README.md

 In this example, audit entries are created when employees are added (`Create`) or updated (`Update`).
 The `row_del_tms` field remains `NULL` until an employee is deleted, at which point it records the deletion or updation timestamp.

-## Audit Trail

-The audit functionality allows you to track and maintain a record of important events and changes within the employee management system.
-It's essential for ensuring data integrity and accountability.
-The following audit operations are available:

-- **Filter by Action Type**: `GET /audit?action={actionType}` - Filter audit logs by specific action types (e.g., Created, Updated, Deleted).
-- **Filter by Employee ID**: `GET /audit?empid={empid}` - Filter audit logs by the employee ID to view actions related to a specific employee.

 ## Getting Started

 To run this project locally, follow these steps:
+1. Make sure you have Java and Maven installed on your machine.

-1. Clone this repository to your local machine.
+2. Clone [employee-rest](https://github.com/RohanWork/empoyee-rest) repository to your local machine.
-2. Configure your MySQL database settings in the application properties.
+3. Configure your MySQL database settings in the application properties.
     - spring.datasource.url=jdbc:mysql://localhost:3306/rest
-    - Under rest create `employees` and `employees_audit` with the mentioned entities as [above](#employees-table).
+    - Under rest database create `employees` and `employees_audit` table with the mentioned entities as in [The Main Table - employees](#the-main-table--employees) and [The Audit Table - employees_audit](#the-audit-table--employees_audit).
-3. Build and run the Spring Boot application.
+4. Build and run the Spring Boot application.

-Make sure you have Java and Maven installed on your machine.
+5. You can find the local testing files for the endpoints includes [JSON Contracts](https://github.com/RohanWork/empoyee-rest/blob/main/json%20contracts) and [Postman Collection](https://github.com/RohanWork/empoyee-rest/blob/main/employee-rest%20(git%20version).postman_collection.json)
+6. You are good to go.